lee-janice/digital-garden/src/site/notes/20-29 Philosophy & Spirituality/22 Classical/22.02 Plato (c. 300s BC)/Plato; Euthyphro (c. 300s BC).md

 ## Characters

-- **Euthyphro:** an Athenian prophet, who's name means "straight thinker" in ancient Greek.
+- **Euthyphro:** an Athenian prophet, whose name means "straight thinker" in ancient Greek.
 He's indicting his own father for murder.
 - **Socrates**: the Athenian philosopher.
 - **Meletus:** the man who is indicting Socrates for corrupting the youth by blaspheming against the gods.